- A Redtail's Dream: Guess if he did cause any disturbance.

 - In Wapsi Square, Shelly discovers that taunting mother nature is a bad idea.

-- Girl Genius has Genre Savvy characters who realize what was just said.
+- Girl Genius has savvy characters who realize what was just said.

 - Which makes it all but certain that uncle Barry will show up in the Castle arc.